 SCREEN EDGE FORUM

-The Forum will be held in Wellington at Park Road Post on Friday, 19 May 2017 and
+The 11th Forum was held in Wellington at Park Road Post on Friday, 19 May 2017 and

 in Auckland at Owen G Glen Building, University of Auckland (UoA) on Saturday, 27 May 2017.

 Auckland sees three of the world’s leading documentary and interactive storytellers.
 Each presenter will look at the state of the industry as well as explore what the future holds for both filmmakers and audiences.

 Alongside the keynote speakers, Screen Edge Forum has assembled both New Zealand and the world’s leading screen industry talent to discuss the importance of documentary in a world filled with fake news, what makes a compelling cinematic documentary and consider how to produce immersive story worlds.

 The Forum also explores the filmmakers and their working relationships.
 In a time where inclusion is very important to ensure diversity, the Forum also hears from practitioners as to how we can facilitate a more inclusive screen industry in New Zealand.

 Alongside the Forum is Doc Pitch and Date a Doco (26 May), details as to how to attend will be provided shortly.

 Why attend Screen Edge Forum?

 It’s crucial that you use Documentary Edge to leverage support, locally, nationally and internationally, to strengthen your core vision, but to also build a much needed bridge between this creative community and the wider documentary community around the world.